NoXPhasma/protondb_faq/README.md

 If you game on Linux using steam and have a steam controller you may have noticed something interesting.
 The steam controller appears to be working, but doesn't work in games or is not displayed under wine control.

-We recommend to use the tool [sc-controller)](https://github.com/kozec/sc-controller) to walkaround this issue.
+We recommend to use the tool [sc-controller)](https://github.com/kozec/sc-controller) to workaround this issue.

 ## Games stored on my Windows partition (NTFS) won't start